 You also like this: How To Clean A Faux Fur Rug?

 Give the baking soda at least two hours, preferably overnight, to sit on the rug.
-To get rid of the baking soda and lift the fibres, shake or vacuum the rug.
+To get rid of the baking soda and lift the fibers, shake or vacuum the rug.

 Before washing, Read The CareLabel

 It is important to follow the manufacturer’s instructions carefully.
-Never put any wool products in a washing machine if they contain perfumes or scented products.
+Never put wool products in a washing machine containing perfumes or scented products.

 These products are harmful to the wool and the fabrics in the machine.
 Perfumes can cause staining to the wool, or they can even damage your washing machine.